 Since 2001, Plymouth Department of Energy and Environment has worked to restore and promote fish passage and migration throughout Town Brook.
-Here are just a few of the many projects completed on this waterway over this 24-year period.
+Here are some of the major projects completed on this waterway to date.

 In 2004, this project consisted of lowering the weir, cutting a V- notch, constructing gravel bar, riffle and riparian wetland.
 In 2015, the obstruction beneath the Water Street bridge was removed and replaced with a rock ramp that allows for fish passage across all tides.
 This work was crucial in permitting park improvements in the future as it provided important data for fish passage.